 Lukas has grown over the years from a single extended-family household with a handful of residents when it opened its doors in 1981 to become a vibrant community of four households and much more.
 In the spirit of building a community that fosters personal growth and development of its members, Lukas continues to grow and change, adapting itself to meet the ever changing needs of its residents.
 We constructed two handicapped-accessible residences that provide essential ground floor bedroom spaces for our aging residents as well as additional spaces for younger residents who will join us in the future.

 Beyond the four extended-family households, there are a weaving studio, a woodworking shop, organic gardens and greenhouse, a barn where animals are raised and cared for, and a community center where craft workshops and classes are held, in therapeutic dance, music, art, ongoing education and festive seasonal celebrations.
 Residents also participate in the region’s rich variety of artistic and cultural offerings, volunteer at community events, and enjoy outdoor activities in our beautiful natural surroundings.

 The therapeutic focus of the Lukas Community is inspired by the teachings of the Austrian philosopher and humanitarian, Rudolf Steiner.

 BOARD OF TRUSTEES: Lloyd “Butch” Walker – President .
 Kristen Stanton – Vice President and Executive Director .
 John Kieley – Treasurer .
-Arleen Zuckerman – Secretary to the Board .
+Arleen Zuckerman – Secretary .
 James Potter .
 Becket McNab .
 Herbert Zuckerman .
 Lincoln Geiger .
 Vincent Roche .